albertodonato/macaroon-identity/README.md

   connecting to a service which requires authentication through a third-party authentication service (which is effectively `macaroon-identity`).

+*NOTE*: the `macaroon-identity` server is meant as a sample service and not intended for any production use.

 ## Installing

 With a `GOPATH` set, run